mihailthebuilder/fight-alerts-backend/README.md

 You don't need `go build` to ignore test files; it [already does so](https://stackoverflow.com/a/65844817/7874516).

 I got Jenkins running locally using a [Docker server](https://www.jenkins.io/doc/book/installing/docker/).
 Tried setting up on Windows 10, but the security certs were [blocking the download of plugins](https://stackoverflow.com/questions/24563694/jenkins-unable-to-find-valid-certification-path-to-requested-target-error-whil#:~:text=That%20error%20is%20a%20common,is%20a%20Self-Signed%20Certificate).

+The terraform backend is stored in an S3 bucket so the local Jenkins server can access it.
+I then use the `-force-copy` option with `terraform init` in order to avoid Terraform asking me how to manage the new state in the Jenkins server vs the existing state in the S3 bucket.
+See [Terraform docs](https://www.terraform.io/cli/commands/init#backend-initialization) for more.